 - Sample communications video highlighting Forest Action Plan priorities [Watch on YouTube]

-Though not required, in many states there may be an opportunity to collaborate or coordinate with National Forest System planners during their revision process.
+Though not required, in many states there may be an opportunity to collaborate or coordinate with National Forest System land management planners during their revision process.
 Helpful documents are below.

 Photos: Grace Mirzeler/CWSF; Rena Johnson; Leslie Robertson; Josh Birnbaum.